Skip to content

 • Self-hosted Ollama by default

-• Cloud LLM only as a redaction-gated fallback
+• Cloud LLM only as a per-organisation opt-in fallback

 • Credential-exposure detection on command output